rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 	>**Note:** _Do not_ stop the upgrade after initiating it, even if the upgrade process seems longer than expected.
 Stopping the upgrade may result in database migration errors during future upgrades.
 	><br/>
 	><br/>
-	>**Note:** After upgrading Rancher Server, data from your upgraded server is also saved to the `rancher-data` container for use in future upgrades.
+	>**Note:** After upgrading Rancher Server, data from your upgraded server is now saved to the `rancher-data` container for use in future upgrades.

 5. Remove the previous Rancher Server container.